 Microbial Source Tracking (MST)

 From 2013-2014, San Juan Watershed Group and San Juan SWCD collected data to track the sources of microbial (E. coli) pollution in the San Juan and Animas Rivers.
-The presence of ruminant (cattle, horses, etc.) bacteria was pervasive throughout both rivers.
+The presence of ruminant (cattle, deer, sheep, etc.) bacteria was pervasive throughout both rivers.
 Human bacteria was less pervasive, but still showed a consistent presence in samples from both rivers.
 These data demonstrate the need for diverse outreach efforts and management practices along the San Juan and Animas Rivers.
 See our Water Quality Links & Documents page for instructions on how to view MST maps and data.
 Also see the slideshow, "Who Pooped in the River?" for a summary of the study.

 Lower Animas Targeted Sampling